On This Page

 Hip Impingement (Femoral Acetabular Impingement)

-As one of the nation’s Best Children’s Hospitals in pediatric orthopedics, Gillette Children’s Specialty Healthcare has one of the country’s largest groups of pediatric orthopedic specialists.
+As leaders in pediatric orthopedics, Gillette Children’s Specialty Healthcare has one of the country’s largest groups of pediatric orthopedic specialists.
 We provide comprehensive diagnoses and treatment for hip impingement in infants, children and teens.
 Our in-depth knowledge, offered in a family-centered environment, helps patients minimize pain and improve joint mobility.

 Why Choose Gillette?

 - Gillette is nationally and internationally recognized as a leader in pediatric orthopedics.

 - Our specialists are experts in diagnosing and treating hip impingement